louismullie/temp-data/markdown_final/5e017df4-c9ce-0eb1-6f0b-1c8ace5c32dc.md

 ---

-Meckel's diverticulum and ulcerative colitis can be misdiagnosed because their symptoms overlap (rectal bleeding, abdominal pain, diarrhea) [^e6116b5a] and because Meckel's diverticulum can mimic IBD on imaging [^226a07f1] or endoscopy [^notfound].
+Meckel's diverticulum and ulcerative colitis can be misdiagnosed because their symptoms overlap (rectal bleeding, abdominal pain, diarrhea) [^e6116b5a] and because Meckel's diverticulum can mimic IBD on imaging [^226a07f1] or endoscopy [^ed0615f2].
 Misdiagnosis is more likely when **colonoscopy is incomplete** or when **small-bowel disease is not evaluated** [^220f31b2].
 Accurate diagnosis relies on **complete colonoscopy with biopsies** [^e6116b5a] for UC and **small-bowel imaging** (CT/MR enterography, capsule endoscopy, or Meckel scan) [^db591095] for Meckel's diverticulum.
 Persistent or atypical symptoms should prompt reconsideration of the diagnosis and further testing [^7781f08e].

 ---